- Generational Divide - 13. September 2022

 Why we picked it:

 The Simms Freestone Wading Pants are some of the best hip waders money can buy.
-Although they are Simms’ entry level pair of waist waders, they have many features that make for a great product.
-The Simms Freestone are made from Simms’ 4-layer toray quadralam technology.
+Reworked for the season, they are Simms’ entry level pair of waist waders.
+But they have many features that make for a great product.
+Just like its predecessor, the Simms Freestone are still made from Simms’ proven 4-layer toray quadralam fabric.
 Compared to its big brother – the Simms G3 Guide – the Freestone feels a little softer and provides great freedom of movement.
+Now they come in a light greyish color compared to the green one of the prior Freestone model.

 Simms’ gravel guards are second to none and provide great comfort all day long.
+The new version now features gravel guards that you don’t have to attach to the laces of your boots anymore as their cut has become a little tighter and they securely hold in place just like that.
 The Simms Freestone Wading Pants also feature hip pockets to store essential items.
 They come with the great Simms warranty.

 Pros: